AO3 Alphabet Meme

 I use the same name everywhere so I am [personal profile] beatrice_otter on AO3.
 Treats are awesome.

 I would rather get a story you were happy with than "well, she said she liked x, so I guess I have to do x even though I don't like x and/or am not inspired that way."
 This letter is long with lots of suggestions and preferences if you find it helpful, but feel free to ignore it if it is not helpful.
-I'm fairly easy to please; I've been doing ficathons for over a decade and am usually very happy with my gifts.
+I'm fairly easy to please; I've been doing ficathons for a long time and am usually very happy with my gifts.

 The most important thing for me in a fic is that the characters are well-written and recognizably themselves.
 Even when I don't like a character, I don't go in for character-bashing.
 If nothing else, if the rest of this letter is too much or my kinks don't fit yours, just concentrate on writing a story with everyone in character and good spelling and grammar and I will almost certainly love what you come up with.